Hideki Tojo: Decision for war

-Pacific War
+Outbreak of the Pacific War

-Tojo covers Shashin Shūhō, a Japanese magazine published by the Cabinet Intelligence Bureau, on December 2, 1942, days before the first anniversary of the Greater East Asia War.
+Tojo covers Shashin Shūhō, a Japanese magazine published by the Cabinet Intelligence Bureau, on 2 December 1942, days before the first anniversary of the Greater East Asia War.

-On December 8, 1941 (December 7 in the Americas), Tojo went on Japanese radio to announce that Japan was now at war with the United States, the British Empire, and the Netherlands and read out an imperial rescript that ended with the playing of the martial song Umi Yukaba (Across the Sea), which set a war poem from the classic collection Manyōshū to music, featuring the lyrics "Across the sea, corpses soaking in the water, Across the mountains corpses heaped up in the grass, We shall die by the side of our lord, We shall never look back".
-Tojo continued to hold the position of army minister during his term as prime minister from October 17, 1941, to July 22, 1944.
+Tojo was awakened at 5:00 a.m. on 8 December 1941 (7 December in the Americas) and told of the successful attack on Pearl Harbor.
+Later that day, Tojo went on Japanese radio to announce that Japan was now at war with the United States, the British Empire, and the Netherlands.
+Tojo continued to hold the position of army minister during his term as prime minister from 17 October 1941, to 22 July 1944.
 He also served concurrently as home minister from 1941 to 1942, foreign minister in September 1942, education minister in 1943, and minister of Commerce and Industry in 1943.
-As education minister, he continued militaristic and nationalist indoctrination in the national education system and reaffirmed totalitarian policies in government.

-In the early years of the war, Tojo had popular support as Japanese forces moved from one victory to another.
-In March 1942, in his capacity as army minister, he gave permission for the Japanese Army in Taiwan to ship 50 "comfort women" from Taiwan to Borneo without identification papers (his approval was necessary as Army rules forbade people without identification traveling to the new conquests).
-The Japanese historian Yoshiaki Yoshimi noted the document proves that Tojo knew and approved of the "comfort women" corps.